 There are more challenging mountains that are a better experience.
 But it’s a trophy.
 Why did you want to climb Mount Everest?
 British mountaineer George Mallory, who died on the mountain during his third expedition there in 1924, famously answered, “Because it’s there.

-Tenzing Norgay Sherpa & Edmund Hillary Ten more expeditions over a period of thirty years failed to conquer Everest, with 13 losing their lives.
-Then, on May 29, 1953, Tenzing Norgay Sherpa, an acclaimed Sherpa climber & Edmund Hillary, a New Zealand beekeeper became the first to reach the roof of the world.
-It is First climbers confirmed to have reached the summit of Mount Everest.
-They were part of the ninth British expedition to Everest, led by John Hunt time magazine named Hillary one of the 100 most influential people of the 20th century.
+Tenzing Norgay Sherpa and; Edmund Hillary with ten expeditions over a period of thirty years failed to conquer Everest, with 13 losing their lives.
+Then, on May 29, 1953, Tenzing Norgay Sherpa, an acclaimed Sherpa climber and Edmund Hillary, a New Zealand beekeeper became the first to reach the roof of the world.
+They are the First climbers confirmed to have reached the summit of Mount Everest.
+They were part of the ninth British expedition to Everest, led by John Hunt.
+Time magazine named Hillary as one of the 100 most influential people of the 20th century.

-Sedimentary Layers Form Most of Everest.
-The sedimentary rock layers found on Mount Everest are limestone, marble, shale, and polite those are divided into rock formations; below them are older rocks including granite, pegmatite intrusions, and gneiss, a metamorphic rock.
+Sedimentary layers form most of Everest.
+The sedimentary rock layers found on Mount Everest are limestone, marble, shale, and pelite.
+Those are divided into rock formations; below them are older rocks including granite, pegmatite intrusions, and gneiss, a metamorphic rock.

 Sherpas are Nepalese ethnic groups of the Himalayan resign.
 They are renowned for their climbing skills and superior strength and endurance at high altitudes.
-Perhaps the most famous Sherpa was Tenzing Norgay Sherpa, who in 1953 was one of the first men who reached on roof of the Earth.
+Perhaps the most famous Sherpa was Tenzing Norgay Sherpa, was one of the first men who reached on roof of the Earth.

 The Sherpas are local people who are highly skilled and experienced climbers.
-They are help to do things such as prepare the route for foreign climbers to follow to the top, fixing ropes in place, and carry the necessary climbing kit up the mountain.
+Their skill is needed to prepare the route for foreign climbers to follow to the top, fixing ropes in place, and carry the necessary climbing kit up the mountain.
 Climbing Everest is tough and being a Sherpa is a really risky job.
-They are quickly acclimatizing them body to the high altitude.
+They quickly acclimatize their body to the high altitude.

 Altitude of camps :-